Court OKs deal over discipline in Miss. school

 By HOLBROOK MOHR

-The agreement calls for the district to end discriminatory punishment practices by the end of the 2016-2017 school year.
-It must be approved by a federal judge.
+The agreement between the Justice Department and the Meridian district, known as a consent decree, calls for the district to fully comply with several measures to end discriminatory punishment by the end of the 2016-2017 school year.

 (Copyright 2013 by The Associated Press.
 All Rights Reserved.)